This sounds crazy. GitHub, GitLab and a myriad of other hosting services

 Woosh!
 Just like that, our new git repository is up and running!

-Asking the user with access to the ubuntu
+Asking the user with access to the ubuntu user to create a

 repo for us every time would get really annoying.
 Let's make something